RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 Always use spaces with a tab and indent size of 4.

+Always use spaces for both code and comments.

 Always replace tabs used for code formatting with spaces.

 #### Spaces